RyanAlameddine/RLCompiler/README.md

 * Case sensitive
 * No multi-line statements
 * Function names, class names, and variable names must be unique
+* Function calls do not require parenthesis (unless the function has no parameters)
-* Main function with [int] parameter is entrypoint
+* Main function with \[int] parameter is entrypoint

 #
 * Namespace: namespace Identifier